-\textbf{Empirical Best Case} We provide an empirical study of the ``best case'' of motion or fusion network in \cref{tab:empirical_best}.
+We provide an empirical study of the ``best case'' of motion or fusion network in \autoref{tab:empirical_best}.
 For empirical best motion network $\xmotion{\N}$, we use ground truth scene flow and set flow confidence to one.
 For empirical best fusion network $\xfusion{\N}$, we pick the better disparity estimates pixel-wise between the stereo $\stereo{d}{t}$ and motion $\motion{d}{t}$ estimates given ground truth disparity.
-We find that perfect motion leads to substantial reduction in $\teper$ while perfect fusion leads to substantial reduction in $\tepe$.
+We find that perfect motion leads to a substantial reduction in $\teper$ while perfect fusion leads to a substantial reduction in $\tepe$.
 In both cases, $\epe$ also improves.
-While our network performs well against competing approaches, advancing the motion or fusion networks has the potential to substantially improve temporal consistency.
+While \ours{} performs well against competing approaches, advancing the motion or fusion networks has the potential to substantially improve temporal consistency.

-\tabcolsep{.7em}
+\tabcolsep{.5em}